By Audley Namibia specialist Kelly

 Starting your drive at Windhoek

 Most self-drive tours of Namibia begin in Windhoek and I'd recommend spending a night here to recover from your flight.
-For first time visitors, I’d suggest a classic self-drive route, which is a loop southwest of Windhoek, covering about 340 kilometres (210 miles) of wild and rugged desert terrain.
+For first time visitors, I’d suggest a classic self-drive route, which is a loop southwest of Windhoek, covering about 340 kilometers (210 miles) of wild and rugged desert terrain.